katebrich/introduction_to_machine_learning/README.md

-# Introduction to machine learning
+# Project for Introduction to machine learning
 Simple project on logistic regression in R

 ## Files: